-Use the following questions to initiate conversations and exploration.
-Take time to sit down privately and answer the questions.
-Then sit down with your prospective mate and go on an expedition together.
+Questions to initiate - Pixabay road-sign-808733_1920For those of you who are considering marriage, use the following questions to initiate conversations and exploration.
+Take time to sit down privately to answer the questions.
+And then sit down with your prospective mate and go on an expedition together.
 Your talking probably will stimulate more questions.
-Share your feelings as much as possible.
+Just share your feelings as much as possible.
 Have your partner reflect back to you what he (or she) has heard you say.

-Finally, discuss ways you can compromise and come to a better understanding about how you both want these areas in your relationship changed or improved.
-[You should do this immediately after you answer each question with your prospective mate so you don't get sidetracked away from discussing this for your future lives together.]
+Finally, discuss ways you can compromise.
+And then work to come to a better understanding about how you both want these areas in your relationship to be changed or improved.
+[You should do this immediately after you answer each question with your prospective mate.
+That way you don’t get sidetracked away from discussing this for your future lives together.]

 Be specific and set some goals.